Ole Bouman: Urbanism/Architecture Bi-City Biennale of Shenzhen/Hong Kong

 In 2013, Bouman was appointed the creative director of the Urbanism/Architecture Bi-City Biennale of Shenzhen/Hong Kong (UABB).
 Bouman redeveloped an industrial plant into a culture facility for the Biennale called "Value Factory", which was occupied by a variety of international cultural institutions including MoMA, V&A, Droog Design, Sao Paulo Biennial and MAXXI.
 In 2014, Bouman worked with curator Juulia Kauste to stage the Finnish entry Re-Creation to La Biennale di Venezia.
 The piece, which aimed to foster a new culture of making, was an integral part of the UABB and was later presented in the Aalto pavilion at the biennale de Venezia.

 Design Society

 Since 2015, Bouman has served as the founding director of Design Society, an initiative developed by China Merchants Group and the Victoria and Albert Museum in Shekou, Shenzhen.
 More than a traditional exhibition space, Design Society has been set up as a hub bringing together a museum, a theatre, a multifunctional hall, a private gallery, a café, a restaurant and many different shopping areas, including one space where the creations of talented young Chinese designers are for sale.
 The organization aims to build a diverse public program with the mission to activate design as a social catalyst.
-Bouman currently works as urban curator at China Merchants to disseminate the lessons for Shenzhen for a large scale of urban developments throughout China.
+Bouman also worked as an urban curator at China Merchants, helping to disseminate the lessons of Shenzhen’s development to large-scale urban projects across China.

+Academic career at Tongji University

+Since 2022, he has been a full professor at Tongji University in Shanghai, where he connects design, urbanism, and cultural transformation, linking research with real-world urban challenges.

+Journey to the East

+"Journey to the East" is a 10,756-kilometer cycling expedition by Dutch historian and designer Ole Bouman, traversing 19 countries from Amsterdam to Shanghai in 156 days.

+The expedition served as both a physical and intellectual exploration of East-West connections, featuring public events that highlighted various dimensions of their relationship.
+An exhibition of the journey was held at the Being Art Museum in Shanghai, curated with students from Tongji University, from July 13 to September 13, 2024, alongside a TEDx Adventure talk on July 12, 2024 in Shanghai.

+The journey across the Eurasian continent included significant events in Waterloo, reflecting historical East-West conflicts; Vienna, showcasing resilience against Eastern pressures; Istanbul, as a cultural bridge between continents; Tashkent, highlighting cycling as an effort for peace; and Lanzhou, emphasizing the cultural blend along the Silk Road.
+Each event contributed to the expedition's goal of deepening understanding between the East and West.